-The oral skills are structured around personal introductions and short plays which students can readily utilise to communicate with Japanese visitors, and which become the focal point of the study of Japanese in Year 8.
+The oral skills are structured around personal introductions and short role plays which students can readily utilise to communicate with Japanese visitors and each other, and which become the focal point of the study of Japanese in Year 8.

-Cultural awareness is fostered through DVDs, games and opportunities to taste Japanese food in class.
-Most significant is the opportunity to make personal contact with students from affiliated Japanese schools, which illustrates the practical use of language at this early stage.
+Cultural awareness is fostered through films, games and opportunities to taste Japanese food in class.
+When possible, students are provided with the opportunity to make personal contact with students from affiliated Japanese schools, which illustrates the practical use of language at this early stage.